What is a pension sharing order?

 This timeline comes from amicable’s data, if you are using a different route such as court it could take a lot longer.

 It is important to note that some pension providers can take a long time to produce the figures you will need to provide the court with when you apply for a consent order, so be sure to request your pension CEVs as soon as possible.

 What happens once the pension sharing order is made?

 Once the court has approved your consent order and made your pension sharing order, the pension debit/credit does not automatically happen.

 The pension sharing order only becomes legally binding, or “takes effect”, on whichever is the later of these two dates:

 - the date of the final order (formerly called the decree absolute) or

 - 28 days from the date of the pension sharing order (7 days after the time given to appeal the order, runs out)

-Do bear in mind that if you apply for decree absolute straight after the consent order is made, your divorce will be finalised before the pension sharing order takes effect.
+Do bear in mind that if you apply for the final order straight after the consent order is made, your divorce will be finalised before the pension sharing order takes effect.
 This can put the intended recipient in a very vulnerable position.
 If the pension holder were to die before the 28 days had passed, the recipient may financially lose out.
 As they would no longer be a spouse of the deceased, they would not be entitled to receive valuable spousal death benefits under the pension.
 They would also lose out on the pension credit as the pension sharing order would never take effect.